dorohayon/carScrapper/README.md

 2. **Missing Dependencies**
    - Run `pip install -r requirements.txt` to install all required packages
-   - Make sure `twilio` package is installed for WhatsApp notifications

 3. **Email Configuration for Gmail**
    - Use App Password instead of regular password